 - Think of three “gifts” you can get Jesus for Christmas like the wise men did. (three ways you can serve others so Jesus may be glorified)

 My husband and I personally never felt peace about telling our children that Santa was real or acting like he brings them gifts, when in reality he does not.
-We have made a concerted effort to put Jesus first and down-play Santa, and I am thankful that our kids have always gotten most excited about Jesus’ birthday each year.
+We have made a concerted effort to put Jesus first and down-play Santa, but we also don’t tell them it’s wrong to celebrate Santa, and we remind them to keep our secret to themselves so they don’t spoil the fun for those families who choose to participate.
+They think it is fun to be “in on the secret,” so it’s been easy to do.

 I know we all have our own past experiences with Santa, and for many of you, sentimental memories of Santa and other traditions may be close to your heart.
 I am not trying to tell you to get rid of Santa altogether or judge others who make Santa a part of their Christmas traditions.
 We all may feel a little differently on the issue.
 But I know we can all agree as Christian parents that we don’t want Santa, or anything else for that matter, to become more important than Jesus in our children’s hearts.

-We all need to check our hearts and ask God what we can do (and not do) to keep Jesus first this holiday season.
+We all need to check our hearts and ask God what we can do (and not do) to keep Jesus first this holiday season (Santa or no Santa).
 He alone knows what is best for our children and how to balance cultural traditions with bringing Him glory at Christmas time.

 “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 Luke 2:14